What is Needle Play in a Fetish or BDSM context?

 Scrotum – as long as you don’t stick needles right into the testicles you can put as many needles as you like as long as the client is ok with it.

-I push limits in medical sessions but only with clients whom I am familiar with their bodies and limits/maybes.
+I push limits in medical sessions but only with clients with whom I am familiar with their bodies and limits/maybes.
 I communicate a lot in sessions, checking if they are ok.
 I look into their eyes – if their eyelids starting to drop I have to make sure they are not fainting, I feel their body temperature to make sure their blood pressure is not dropping and they are not going into shock.

 Visit MedFetUK for their needle products.